rpomponio/neuroHarmonize/README.rst

 This package extends the functionality of the package developed by Nick Cullen [2]_, ``neuroCombat``, which is hosted on GitHub: https://github.com/ncullen93/neuroCombat

-The previously-released package, ``neuroCombat``, allows the user to perform a harmonization procedure using the ComBat [3]_ algorithm for correcting multi-site data.
+Cullen's package, ``neuroCombat``, allows the user to perform a harmonization procedure using the ComBat [3]_ algorithm for correcting multi-site data.

-This package, ``neuroHarmonize``, has similar functionality, but also allows the user to perform additional procedures:
+This package, ``neuroHarmonize``, provides similar functionality, with additional

-1. Train a harmonization model on a subset of data, then apply the model to the new set.
-For example, in longitudinal analyses, one may wish to train a harmonization model on baseline cases and apply the model to follow-up cases, to avoid double-counting subjects.
+features:

-2. Specify covariates with nonlinear effects.
-Age tends to exhibit nonlinear relationships with brain volumes.
-Nonlinear effects are implemented using Generalized Additive Models (GAMs) via the ``statsmodels`` package.
+1. Support for working with NIFTI images.
+Implemented with the ``nibabel`` package.
-3. Apply a pre-trained harmonization model to NIFTI images.
-When performing image-level harmonization, loading the entire set of images may exceed memory capacity.
-In such cases, it is still possible to harmonize images by sequentially adjusting images one-by-one.
-This functionality is made available via the ``nibabel`` package.
+2. Separate train/test datasets.
-4. Train a harmonization model without the empirical Bayes (EB) step of ComBat.
+3. Specify covariates with generic nonlinear effects.
+Implemented using Generalized Additive Models (GAMs) from the ``statsmodels`` package.

-*Note: Biological covariate effects are modeled but not explicitly removed, as per the original formulation of ComBat.
-Removing covariate effects can be achieved with an external model, or by using the argument* `return_s_data`
+4. Skip the empirical Bayes (EB) step of ComBat, if desired.

 Installation
 ------------

-Latest version: ``0.4.x`` (August 2020)
+Latest version: ``1.0.x`` (August 27, 2020)

 Requirements: